Xhandler/CryptoHub/README.md

 News website which dynamically fetches data from a multitude of cryptocurrency websites for sake of convenience.

 Built with:
-React, uWs, Bootstrap, RethinkDB, Express, Fetch, Cheerio, Node
+React, uWs, Bootstrap, RethinkDB, Express, Fetch, Cheerio, Node, ES6/7